Get back on track with the Government-backed Coronavirus Business Interruption Loan Scheme (CBILS).

 The government provides lenders like iwoca a partial guarantee so that small businesses have access to finance despite the economic uncertainty.
 You are responsible for paying back 100% of your CBILs business loan, just like with any other loan.
 If you’re unable to pay us back, we must follow our standard collections process before we make a claim against the government guarantee for any shortfall.

 To offer the right amount of funds for your business, we’ll look to understand how your business was performing before and during the coronavirus crisis.
 You will need to share bank statements from Sep 2019 onwards, 12 months VAT returns and 2 years of company accounts (or less if your business is younger).
-We will also ask you to jot down your incomings and outgoings in the next months, and any other debts you have.
 Here is a detailed walk through of the documents we’ll need.

 For small businesses thinking of applying for the scheme, they should pay special attention to the 12 month repayment holiday.
 Not all businesses have enough cash to start making loan repayments right away, but with the coronavirus business interruption loan scheme they don’t have to.
 This repayment holiday means that business owners can focus all of their attention on rebuilding and recovering.
 Whether you need the funding now or just want a cash cushion in case you need it at a later date, this type of loan could be perfect for your business.
 Though the Government is yet to provide clarity on when the scheme will end, it definitely won’t last forever – it could be a good idea to apply before it’s too late.